 1120km, Gambia River

-Today, April 1, 2019, a lot of travel photos were taken, and this day is no different in this respect from any other during the year.
-These photos will flood social media, some of them will be lost forever on computers, and others, after careful processing, will be published in travel magazines.
-And about 167 years ago, traveling photography was so difficult and required so much knowledge and patience that it was rare.
+Today, April 1, 2019, a plethora of travel photographs have been taken, with the day being no different from any other during the year in this regard.
+These photos will flood social media, some of them will die forever on computer disks, and others will be published in travel magazines after careful editing.
+And until about 167 years ago, travel photography was so difficult and required so much knowledge and patience that it was rare.
 Difficult to imagine from the point of view of today’s globetrotter.

-It was an incredible pleasure to show an alien world by photographers who traveled around exotic countries with the new technology invented and developed by Frederick Scott Archer in the 1850s.
-The hunger for images from this part of the world has increased the frequency of middle class trips to African countries.
-High temperature was not an obstacle, the first photographers bravely traveled along the Nile by ship, with their own darkroom and sometimes a hen, used to obtain protein for albumin prints.
+There was an incredible delight in showing the foreign world by photographers who toured exotic countries with the new technology invented and developed by Frederick Scott Archer in the 1850s.
+The hunger for images from this part of the world led to an increase in the frequency of middle-class trips to African countries.
+High temperatures were not a hindrance; the first photographers bravely traveled along the Nile by ship, with their own darkroom and sometimes a hen, used to obtain protein for albumen prints.

-Andrzejewski does not travel like most contemporary tourists in an air-conditioned bus, but just like everyone else, he protects himself from the scorching rays of the African sun in various improvised ways, sweating, but smiling because he participates in the daily celebration of Gambian life.
-It works like in 1870 Alfred Noack, whose old photographs of the landscape with staffage became a model for many years to immortalize places.
+Andrzejewski doesn’t move around like most modern tourists in an air-conditioned bus, but like everyone else he protects himself from the scorching rays of the African sun in various improvised ways, drenched in sweat, but smiling as he participates in the daily celebration of Gambian life.
+It works like the 1870s Alfred Noack, whose old stencil landscape photographs became a model for capturing places for years to come.
 It is a very strong reference to the tradition of photography, even a form of homage to the achievements of the pioneers of photography.
-In the photos, we can see important places by the water for the Gambians, their beautiful boats, which they use to catch fish.
-Farmers and animals that are meticulously guarded, like family members, and people are happy to sing and dance.
-I believe that Marcin Andrzejewski will be able to create an unforgettable and unique image of The Gambia, which will reflect the uniqueness of this African country.
+In the photos, we see the Gambians’ important places by the water, their beautiful boats in which they go out to catch fish.
+Farmers and animals that are carefully watched over, like members of the family, and people enjoy singing and dancing.
+I believe Marcin Andrzejewski will succeed in creating an unforgettable and unique picture of The Gambia that captures the uniqueness of this African country.

 Marek Poźniak